Australian Property

 Dwelling Values Trend Line

-The graph above shows the price trend line for houses and units combined.
+The graph above shows the price trend line for houses and units combined – referred to as the ‘dwellings’ line.
 While this information is useful, it’s important to remember to look at pricing at suburb level and review pricing for your specific property type in order to identify opportunities and know what price to offer for your next purchase.

-If you’re looking for a more detailed review of the market or how it will play out for your particular situation, check out the information below.
+If you’re looking for a more detailed review of the market, check out the information below.

 For more information